Neural Embeddings for Text

 \section{Conclusion}

-In this paper we introduce \textit{neural embeddings}, a new method for representing text as vectors.
-We observe that while the performance of these embeddings is comparable to that of SGPT embeddings, the errors differ in more than half of the cases - depending on the dataset.
-To our knowledge, this is the first attempt to obtain representations in this manner; in principle the technique may not be restricted to text.
+In this paper we introduced \textit{neural embeddings}, a new method for representing text as vectors.
+To our knowledge, this is the first attempt to obtain representations in this manner.
+In Appendix \ref{Apx:Neural_vs_HiddenLayer} we listed the factors by which the construction of neural embeddings differs from the usual embeddings; based on the presented there observations we conclude that micro-tuning is the most important factor.

-\section{Acknowledgments}
+Our observations in Section \ref{sec:Controlgen} and in Appendix \ref{Apx:gen3D_sts} show that neural embeddings make more emphasis on semantic and lexical qualities, and less on syntactic qualities.
+We also observed through Section \ref{sec:Evaluation} that neural embeddings behave distinctly differently from all the embeddings we included in our comparisons.
+As an illustration of the difference, in Appendix \ref{Apx:ConcatNeuroSGPT} we show results for a simple 'ensemble': the concatenation of neural and SGPT-125M embeddings.
+As expected, in many cases the concatenation outperforms them both.

+\subsubsection{Acknowledgments}

-We thank Leila Khalili and Fumika Isono for review of the paper.
+We thank Randy Sawaya, Leila Khalili and Fumika Isono for review of the paper.